 Student ID Card: Your student identification card is equipped with a barcode that offers you access to dining services through your meal plan.
 Your student ID gains you meal service into the dining hall.
 In case of a lost student ID, you should report your missing card as soon as possible to the Office of Residence Life at 402-872-2246.
 If you do not find your card, you will need to obtain a new card from the Office of Residence Life.
 There is a \$25 charge for card replacement.
+This charge is placed on your student account.

 Dining With a Guest: Do you have friends or family members visiting?
 They are welcome to enjoy meals with you in the Dining Hall.
 Use your Bobcat Bucks to treat a guest to their meal!
-Guest meals are as follows (tax is included): Breakfast \$6.75; Lunch \$8.00; Brunch \$8.25; Dinner \$8.50.
+Guest meals are as follows (tax is included): Breakfast \$7.09; Lunch \$8.40; Brunch \$8.66; Dinner \$8.92.
 We also accept cash, credit, and debit cards.